HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 As one of the newer generation of image formats, <a hreflang="en" href="https://developers.google.com/speed/webp/">WebP</a> has 18.0% of usage among Jamstack sites.
 Compared to [last year's results](../2020/jamstack#image-formats), when WebP had only 3%, we can say it's a great improvement over one year.

 Still, the most used is JPEG at 29.0% and GIF at 26.2%.
-SVG is used on 19.5% of webpages.
+SVG is used on 19.5% of web pages.

 ### What the resources tells us